AIMS-Ghana/python-course/_topic/01/running.md

 The tool `git` is for doing *version control*.
 This is very important for complicated projects, so we will be using it as part of the course.
-However, we won't go into details, since it's a lot of extra work for this level of coding.
+However, we won't go into details very deeply, since it's a lot of extra work for this level of coding.
+You can take this opportunity to familiarize yourself with the tool, however.

 ## Project Advice

-The project assignments both entail programs run from the command line, that receive arguments.
+The project assignments both entail programs run from the command line and that receive arguments.

+For the SEIR model, formatted outputs (which we talked about as part of `hw3.py`) are also useful.

 You should now know how to at least draft that part of the problem.
+You can start on your code by creating the appropriate files in your repository, and adding comments (or even actual code) that solves just this piece of the problem.
+Later you can adjust that code as necessary, and integrate it with the rest of your solution.